tc39/proposal-decorators/README.md

 ### `@tracked`

 The `@tracked` decorator turns a public field declaration into a getter/setter pair which triggers a `render()` method when the setter is called.
-This pattern, or patterns like it, is common in frameworksto avoid extra bookkeeping scattered throughout the application to ask for re-rendering.
+This pattern, or patterns like it, is common in frameworks to avoid extra bookkeeping scattered throughout the application to ask for re-rendering.

 ```mjs
 import { @tracked } from "./tracked.mjs";